MohidFarhan/MohidFarhan.github.io/_posts/2025-11-15-Reinterpreting-Electromagnetism-by-Particle-Physics-PartOne.md

  = - \frac{imc}{\hbar}  \psi.
 $$

 Now, let's assume a free particle with precisely zero momentum since it is, by far, the simplest solution.
-The first derivatives of $\psi$ with respect to the spatial coordinates go to zero since for $$p=0$$, we have:
+The first derivatives of $$\psi$$ with respect to the spatial coordinates go to zero since for $$p=0$$, we have:
 $$\hat{p}\psi=-i\hbar\nabla\psi=0$$
 therefore,